 Pavilion

-A Pavilion is a freestanding outdoor structure with a rooftop and open sides, designed for shelter, relaxation, or entertainment.
-Pavilions vary in size and design, ranging from small backyard structures to large public gathering spaces, and they can serve multiple purposes, including hosting events, providing shade, or simply creating a focal point in the landscape.
+A Pavilion is a freestanding outdoor structure with a rooftop and open sides designed for shelter, relaxation, or entertainment.
+Pavilions vary in size and design, ranging from small backyard structures to large public gathering spaces.
+They can serve multiple purposes, including hosting events, providing shade, or simply creating a focal point in the landscape.

 Pavilions are often known as outdoor shelters, gazebos, or pergolas, depending on their design and function.